The Case Against Dashboards (when Visualizing a Pandemic)

 In addition to graphics such as the famous abstract “flattening the curve” illustration, data visualizations have been widely used to report on COVID-19 cases, death, and related metrics.
 Visualizations of these datasets have influenced decision making, both on a policy and on a personal level: plots of rapidly increasing cases have contributed to the increasing awareness of the problem and to the adherence to the often difficult counter-measures.
 The academic visualization community has both identified the many data visualizations published in the wake of this pandemic as visualization’s breakthrough moment but has also cautioned against using the pandemic as our time to show off.

 And while the attention to COVID-19 data has largely been a success story for data visualization, certain dangers also abound.
-For example, consider the popular COVID-19 Dashboard by Johns Hopkins University.
+For example, consider the popular COVID-19 Dashboard by Johns Hopkins University, shown above.

 This dashboard gives a misleading impression of certainty through different visual and numerical channels.
 The dashboard presents cases and deaths as precise numbers, even when the true numbers are unknowable and likely quite different.
 A simple change, reporting on 11.5 million cases instead of 11,495,412, would acknowledge this uncertainty to some extent.
 More importantly, this dashboard leaves out critical nuance: Germany, for example, is considered to be ahead of other countries in testing coverage.
 Hence, giving absolute numbers of confirmed cases without considering testing is likely to make Germany’s outbreak appear more severe than it is.
 Reporting on absolute numbers per country is also problematic as the population of countries varies significantly.
 Finally, this dashboard is centered on a map (using the misleading Mercator projection) with circles showing case numbers.
 A well known limitation of data visualizations on maps is that they tend to show population density instead of the subtleties of the underlying data: densely populated areas dominate the display.
 For example, in this map the United States and western Europe are mostly red, while Russia with its vast but sparsely populated land-mass has only a few small dots.
 This makes it look like the United States has an outbreak that is many times worse than the one in Russia, when in fact the US has “only” 4 times as many reported cases per capita.